nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   * Harle joins the Party.
   * Head all the way down, and enter the pit at the bottom.
 No switches need to be hit.
-  * Head out of the Marsh while putting Lynx to 2nd.
+  * Head out of the Marsh to Opassa Beach while putting Lynx to 2nd.
-  * Go to Opassa Beach and use the Astral Amulet.
   * Menu - Equip
+    * Harle - Remove Mythril Mail (Skip if dropped by Viper)
+    * Lynx - Mythril Mail - Dragoon Gauntlet - Dragoon Gauntlet
+    * Sprigg - Gold Earring - Dragoon's Honor
+    * Harle - Iron Mail - All the Magic Rings and Sky Djinn Rings you can possibly put on her
+  * Menu - Allocate Elements
     * Harle
-      * Remove Mythril Mail (Skip if dropped by Viper)
-    * Lynx
-      * Mythril Mail
-      * Dragoon Gauntlet
-      * Dragoon Gauntlet
-      * Ivory Helmet
-    * Sprigg
-      * Gold Earring
-      * Dragoon's Honor
-    * Harle
-      * Iron Mail
-      * All the Magic Rings and Sky Djinn Rings you can possibly put on her
+      * Level 1 - EagleEye

+### Opassa Beach

+  * Use the Astral Amulet.

 ### Arni Village
   * Select out to move Lynx when you hit ramp.